sandraamsc/HyperStream/README.md

 ## Features

+- Users are able to run an experiment and track its progress
-- Creating a goal
+- Users are able to create a goal

-- Setting the proper information for the experiment to run i.e experiment type and experiment objectives
+- Users are able to set add custom information for an experiment to run i.e experiment type and experiment objectives

-- This feature runs the experiment, tracks its progress, helps the user increase the budget, pause experiments, or end them according to expectations.
+- Users are able to increase their budget, pause experiments, or end them according to expectations.

 ## Figma Wireframe